nabu-platform/nabu-frameworks-tasks/protected/documentation/readme.md

 ## State

+STAGED: the task is staged but not yet part of the actual queue, it is likely awaiting an external trigger to start it
 CREATED: the task is published but requires someone to pick it up and start it
 WAITING: the task is picked up but awaiting processing
 RUNNING: the task is being processed